ded-sirius/public-assistant/README.md

 ##Creating the Alexa Skill
 In the Amazon Developer's Console:

-* Under Skill Information, set the Invocation Name to "wanago"
+* Under Skill Information, set the Invocation Name to "wannago"
 * Under Interaction Model, copy the contents of intents.json into Intent Schema
-* Create a new custom slot type called LIST\_OF\_LOCATIONS and copy the contents of locations.txt into it
+* Create a new custom slot type called `LIST\_OF\_LOCATIONS` and copy the contents of locations.txt into it
 * Copy the contents of samples.txt into Sample Utterances
 * Under Configuration, select HTTPS and copy the final output of ngrok into the text bar under the geographical regions.
 Example:
 ```
 https://22183bb0.ngrok.io
 ```